 \section{Numerical Examples}

 This section presents a numerical study intended to validate and illustrate the application of the developed theory.
-Specifically, we calculate the reflection and transmission coefficients when the spacetime grating is illuminated with an incoming wave for normal and oblique incidences.
+Specifically, we calculate the reflection and transmission coefficients when the spacetime grating is illuminated by an incoming wave, considering both normal and oblique incidences.
 Furthermore, we will extend our theory to more complex scenarios, showing that a moving grating backed by a metallic plate can be also studied with similar analytical methods.